fjolah/Analysis-of-Ephy-data/README.md

 - Fjola Hyseni: fjola.hyseni@u-bordeaux.fr

-### [Installation](lessons/programming/01-installation.md) (If you wish to have Python in your computer)
+##1st and 2nd Year Python Course for Medical Students

-This lesson aims at providing the student with a clean development environment, including Python installation and essential packages, a decent text editor, and a shell.
-We'll also introduce the Python & IPython shells, the **Jupyter notebook** and explains how to run a python script from the command line.
+This lesson aims at providing the student with a clean development environment, including Python installation and essential packages.
+We'll also introduce the Python & IPython shells and the **Jupyter notebook**.
 In case you cannot install Python/Anaconda in your computer, you can use [Google Colab](https://colab.research.google.com/notebooks/basic_features_overview.ipynb).
-We've added a short tutorial on how to use Colab in [here](lessons/programming/colab_steps.md).

 ### [Introduction](lessons/programming/02-introduction.md)